Engee documentation

 Conclusion

 At the beginning of the simulation, the source temperature was 200 K, which is less than the water temperature in the pipe, which is 293.15 K. After 55 seconds have elapsed, the temperature of the heat source has exceeded the temperature of the water flowing into the pipe.
-In the first half of the experiment, the rate of temperature change in the pipe was negative, meaning that .
+In the first half of the experiment, the rate of temperature change in the pipe was negative, that is, the following conditions were met: .
 After the temperature of the heat source has exceeded the temperature of the water entering the pipe, heat begins to be transferred to the pipe.
 In this case, the rate of temperature change has become positive, which leads to .